And third hour now up and running on the Rush Limbaugh program.

 What do you hope that he will do?

-What are you expecting him to do that says oh well since he's going to do that I'm gonna support him.
+What are you expecting him to do that says, oh, well, since he's going to do that, I'm going to support him.

-And it'll be coming to him from conservatives who like you, you've done an excellent job today at explaining the conservative principles, especially uh in the area of economics, that McCain is not the only ignorant person on the American people needed to hear what he was holding today.
+My hope is that he will gain the economic knowledge he currently lacks, and it'll be coming to him from conservatives who, like you, you've done an excellent job today at explaining the conservative principles, especially in the area of economics, that McCain is not the only ignorant person on the American people needed to do what you're holding today.

-And they need to uh uh take this new knowledge to the polls with them in November and and get the conservative Congress and then hold the the new president's feet to the fire to be a conservative president.
+And they need to take this new knowledge to the polls with them in November and get the conservative Congress and then hold the new president's feet to the fire to be a conservative president.

 Richard, thanks for your patience.